Pre-order open Model N°01 / 2026 Made in Perth

 // Power user

-Pair Favilla KEY as a remote signer for any NIP-46 client.
-Damus, Amethyst, Coracle — same key, same security model, different surface.
+For Nostr specifically: pair Favilla KEY as a remote signer for any NIP-46 compatible client.
+Same key, same security model, different surface for when you're away from your device.

 Protocol